Hungary national football team: Kits and crest

 Hungary's traditional home colours are cherry red shirts, white shorts and green socks.
 The combination of the colours represent the Hungarian flag.
 However, the team sometimes wears all white kit even at home.
 The coat of arms are worn on the left side of the shirt, where the human heart can be found.
 When the Hungarian players listen to the national anthem of Hungary, "Himnusz", they usually put their arms on to their chest.
-The actual coat of arms could have always been found on the shirt of the national team in contrast with many other national teams which wear the logo of the football federation.
+The current coat of arms could have always been found on the shirt of the national team in contrast with many other national teams which wear the logo of the football federation.
 Adidas is currently the designer of the Hungary kits.

 Kit suppliers

 Home stadium

-The home stadium of the Hungarian national side was the Ferenc Puskás Stadium (also called the Népstadion).
+The home stadium of the Hungary national side is the Puskás Aréna.
+Formerly, it was the Ferenc Puskás Stadium (also called the Népstadion).
 The stadium was built between 1948 and 1953 using a large number of volunteers, including soldiers.
-The stadium was opened in 1953.
-On 23 May 1954, England lost to 7–1 against the Hungarian national team.
-The capacity of the stadium at the end was 35,100 (approved by the UEFA) though its original capacity exceeded the 100,000.
+On 23 May 1954, England lost to 7–1 against Hungary.
+The capacity of the stadium at the end was 35,100 (approved by UEFA) though its original capacity exceeded 100,000.
 The stadium also hosted one of the Derbies of Budapest, including Ferencváros, Újpest, MTK, Honvéd or Vasas.
-The national teams's final match played at the stadium resulted in 3–0 win for Hungary against Kazakhstan on 7 June 2014.
+The national team's final match played at the stadium was a 3–0 win for Hungary against Kazakhstan on 7 June 2014.

-On 19 September 2014, UEFA selected Budapest to host three group stage games and one round of 16 game at UEFA Euro 2020.
+On 19 September 2014, UEFA selected Budapest to host three group stage games and one round of 16 game at Euro 2020.